Residence Life

 Students meal plans are scheduled weekly.
 Meals that are not consumed during that week are forfeited.

-We accommodate residents with a wide variety of food allergies, however, these residents are required to contact our Health Services Department to validate any special needs requests.
+We accommodate residents with a wide range of food allergies; however, they are required to contact the Health Services Department to validate and document any special dietary needs.

 When do the dining plans reset for the week?